maximegris/angular-electron/README.md

 Login:
 ```
+async login(form: any, method: string): Promise<any>

 /**
   * @desc : Used for logging in with key or username & pass
   * @param form : form data
   * @param method : only 'code' or 'user' - used to determine which API route to use
   * @returns Promise
 */

-async login(form: any, method: string): Promise<any>
 ```

 Get Orders:
 ```
+async getOrders(method: string): Promise<any>

 /**
   * @desc : Get user orders,
   * send app version,